 Outline is not a true VPN, and it should not be seen as an anonymity tool – you should be aware that it is not a substitute for anonymity services like Tor, which routes traffic through three hops.
 Even so, Outline VPN is easy to use and great at bypassing censorship.

-We'll be showing you how to set up Outline VPN on a Bitcoin VPS server below:
+We'll be showing you how to set up Outline VPN on an anonymous VPS server below:

 How to create an Outline VPN server